-Over the last half century, Alpine Canada’s athletes have done just that – winning 29 world championship medals, 12 Olympic medals, 91 Paralympic medals, 12 X Games medals and dozens of World Cup podiums.
+Over the last half-century, Alpine Canada’s athletes have done just that winning countless world championship medals, Olympic medals, Paralympic medals, X Games medals, and World Cup podiums.

 Here’s a look back at some of Alpine Canada’s proudest moments.
 Please note, complete lists of all medal winners are located at the bottom of this page.

 Alpine Canada’s history of champions started in 1956 when Montreal’s Lucile Wheeler won Canada’s first Olympic alpine medal – a bronze in downhill in Cortina d’Ampezzo, ITA.
 Two years later, she went on to win double gold at the world championships, starting a Canadian tradition of skiing excellence that would eventually rival any country in the world.

 In 1960, Anne Heggtveit became the first Canadian to win an Olympic gold medal in slalom at the Winter Games in Squaw Valley, USA.
 In 1967, Canada’s Nancy Greene won the World Cup overall title in the very first alpine World Cup season.
 She went on to win the title again in 1968, the same year she won gold and silver at the Grenoble Olympic Games in giant slalom and slalom.
 In 1999, Greene was named Canada’s Female Athlete of the Century by the Canadian Press.